-Using traditional chemical analysis together with more rapid modern tests, both the raw materials and the finished product are checked for a wide range of harmful substances.
-These include heavy metals, softeners, biocides, pesticides, POPs (persistent organic pollutants) as well as the REACH SVHC’s (substances of very high concern).
+With the help of classic chemical analysis methods and modern rapid tests, both the raw materials and the textile floor covering itself are checked for a wide range of harmful substances.
+These include heavy metals, softeners, biocides, pesticides and the classic POPs (persistent organic pollutants) as well as the REACH SVHCs (substances of very high concern).

-Even if all VOC limits are met for a specific product and it is classified as having very low emission levels, there may still be traces of various substances which can cause unpleasant odours.
+Even if all VOC limits are met and the tested carpet is classified as very low emission, traces of various substances can cause unpleasant odours.

-- AgBB - Committee for the Health Evaluation of Building Materials in Germany.
+AgBB = Committee for the Health Evaluation of Building Materials

 Further information on abbreviations can also be found in our list of abbreviations.